Merger of Kanyakumari with Madras State: Retainment of Devikulam and Peerumedu Taluks in Kerala

 Apart from Kanyakumari district, the Taluks of Devikulam and Peermade in present-day Idukki district also had a Tamil-majority until late 1940's.
 The T.T.N.C had also requested to merge these Taluks with Madras State.
 However it was due to some decisions of Pattom Thanu Pillai, who was the first prime minister of Travancore, that they retained in the modern-state of Kerala.
 Pattom came up with a colonisation project to re-engineer the demography of Cardamom Hills.
 His colonisation project was to relocate 8,000 Malayalam-speaking families into the Taluks of Devikulam and Peermade.
-About 50,000 acres in these Taluks, which were Tamil-majority area, were chosen for the colonisation project.
-As a victory of the Colonisation project done by post-independence Travancore, these two Taluks and a larger portion of Cardamom Hills retained in the state of Kerala, after States Reorganisation Act, 1956.
+About 50,000 acres in these Tamil majority taluks were chosen for the project.
+The States Reorganisation Commission cited this project to show the determination of the government to develop Tamil areas, which was a key reason why it recommended these Tamil-speaking regions be retained in Kerala.